ITSeniy/Mahno-TV-Manager/README.md

 # mahno-tv-manager

-> Portfolio project by Arseniy Makhonin.

 An autonomous virtual TV channel director that schedules media, controls OBS, renders overlays, and maintains playout history.

-## Highlights

-- Maintained as a reproducible, source-first portfolio project.
-- Build outputs, local secrets, proprietary dumps, and generated runtime data are excluded from version control.
-- The repository keeps project documentation close to the implementation.

 ## Technology